daronphang/programming-resources/golang/packages/JSON.md

 ### Unmarshaling (decoding)

-By defining suitable GO struct, we can select which parts of the JSON input to decode and which to discard.
+By defining a suitable GO struct, we can select which parts of the JSON input to decode and which to discard.

+Between json.Decoder and json.Unmarshal, it depends on your input.
+The rule of thumb is:

+- Use json.Decoder if your data is coming from an io.Reader stream (e.g. HTTP requests), of you need to decode multiple values from a stream of data
+- Use json.Unmarshal if you already have the JSON data in memory

 ```go
 var titles []struct { Title string }